intltechventures/Consulting.Project.Tools/LaptopSetup.md

+My Laptop Setup
+====
 These are the primary software programs that I typically have installed on my development machine...

 ### Package Managers (evaluating...)